 The face of banking industry has changed tremendously over the years, predominantly after 2008’s economic crisis.
 Cost of compliance, regulatory reforms and risk management needs careful attention for simplifying business functions.
-Modernised tools for getting intelligent understanding on key business areas are much-needed.
+Banking analytics is used for getting intelligent understanding on key business areas.

 But, no matter how much it is streamlined, the banking industry will still be bumping into an information overload.
 Though it continues to accumulate large chunks of data, it has been lagging to get accurate and high-value insights on the business.
 Considering the advancement in analytics and how well-equipped software are installing technologies like predictive analysis and cloud, the positive changes in the banking sector are definite.